data-on-k8s-book/outline/README.md

 *   Stateless vs. stateful services
 *   What is Cloud Native Data?
-*   Where We're Going: a story about a possible near future with cloud native data infrastructure
-*   Where we are today
 *   Cloud commodities: compute, networking, storage… and data?
 *   The three ingredients of cloud data infrastructure: persistence, streaming, and analytics
 *   Overview of desired characteristics: scalability, elasticity, availability, observability, predictable cost